Past Simple, Continuous and Perfect

 Let’s talk.

 You are the bank manager, and a police officer is interviewing you.
 Sometimes bank employees are in on the crime, so the officer is suspicious of you.
 To make matters worse, it turns out that one of the robbers is a distant cousin of yours, and you have met him in passing.
-Give full answers, so that she knows that you are innocent.
+Give full answers, and try to convince her that you are innocent.

 1.)
 For the record, state you full name, job title and ID number, please.